eclipse-ecsp/entities/README.md

 #### Creating an entity for Ignite Event

 An `IgniteEvent` needs to be of the type `AbstractIgniteEvent` to be stored in the database as per the Ignite event specification.
-While the `EventData` represents the event's structure for jackson serialization/deserialization, `AbstractIgniteEvent` is the one with attributes for the database.
+While the `EventData` represents the event's structure for Jackson serialization/deserialization, `AbstractIgniteEvent` is the one with attributes for the database.

-Some of the different attributes stored in the database for an `AbstractIgniteEvent` event are:
+The following are the attributes stored in the database for an `AbstractIgniteEvent` event: - timezone - dff qualifier - deviceRoutable - user context UserContext info - mqtt topic - device message global topic - event ID - event data - vehicle ID - request ID, message ID, correlation ID, bizTransaction ID
-   - timezone
-   - dff qualifier
-   - deviceRoutable
-   - user context `UserContext` info
-   - mqtt topic
-   - device message global topic
-   - event id
-   - event data
-   - vehicle id
-   - request id, message id, correlation id, bizTransaction Id

-Ex:
+Example:

 ```java
 @Entity